Nuclear umbrella

 Nuclear umbrellas (as of April 2024):

 A "nuclear umbrella" is a guarantee by a nuclear-weapon state to defend a non-nuclear allied state.
 The context is usually the security alliances of the United States with Australia, Japan, South Korea, the North Atlantic Treaty Organization (much of Europe, Turkey and Canada) and the Compact of Free Association (the Federated States of Micronesia, the Marshall Islands, and Palau).
 Those alliances were formed because of the Cold War and the Soviet Union.
 For some countries, it was an alternative to acquiring nuclear weapons themselves; other alternatives include regional nuclear-weapon-free zones or nuclear sharing.
+Nuclear umbrellas are also referred to as "extended deterrence" under which a nuclear-weapon state extends its nuclear deterrent to cover threats against its non-nuclear-weapon state allies.

 United States-provided

 The United States has promised its role as a "nuclear umbrella" for numerous non-nuclear allied states, even as early as the Cold War.
 The US now has security alliances of this nature with around 30 countries, many within NATO itself.
 The country also has notable arrangements of this type with South Korea and Australia.
 The US understood the power of deterrence with nuclear weapons early on, beginning with the concept of massive retaliation during the Eisenhower administration.
 As the USSR and other countries became nuclear powers as well, however, the risk of any nuclear exchange became more clear.
 This, in part, motivated the US to adopt the new strategy of deterrence, in which they would have more control over the situation, while still maintaining the ability to intervene in conflicts, a nuclear umbrella.
 The US provides protection and deterrence for various countries under its umbrella, and in turn, the countries do not pursue nuclear weapons programs themselves.
 More recently, however, concerns have been raised about the diminishing power of such a threat, due to the rapid increase of nuclear weapons of mass destruction across the globe.
 Russia in particular has caused concern, having focused their military doctrine on nuclear weapons, as well as continued in the development of their weapons programs.
 Currently, the United States holds only some "nonstrategic" military weapons in Europe, and these nonstrategic weapons aid in reassuring countries under the umbrella, and emphasizing their role as a deterrent.
 The strategy of deterrence remains unequivocally important for the country, but many argue that the US will face various new challenges when it comes to the rise of other nuclear powers and weapons of mass destruction.